 This portal appears with a fisheye camera.
-The PiP and PTZ buttons will then be disabled for a fisheye camera.
+The PiP and PTZ buttons will then be disabled.

 Due to the limitation of system resources, the fisheye dewarp (1R & 1P) can only take place on one view cell, for one fisheye camera.